vermapraveen/vermapraveen.github.io/content/posts/webapplication-to-website.md

 ---

 ## What is this article about
-Few reasons which motivated me to go for static website, which doesn't depend on any framework, implementation library, setting up deployment steps, server side rendering (ssr).
+Few reasons which motivated me to go for static website, which does NOT depend on any framework, implementation library, setting up deployment steps, server side rendering (ssr).

 ![Freedom](/content/images/freedom.jpg)
 ## Why am I writing on this
-For pure learing purpose.
+For pure learning purpose.

 I have been to many Web projects which developed by using some framework.
-But I never developed any website purly in html/css/javascript.
+But I never developed any website purely in html/css/javascript.
 And when I tried, it's painful.
 I have lost touch.

-Framework and libraries like angular/reactjs/aspnetMVC makes you very productive but it abstracts you from building blocks.
+Framework and libraries like angular/reactjs/aspnet MVC makes you very productive but it abstracts you from building blocks.
 Nothing against them, fact is, you can't live without them in today's web worlds.

 *Hope I'm not the only one having this feeling.*

 ## Terminologies
-I didn't want to use term ***static website***, as this means to use html/css only.
+I did NOT want to use term ***static website***, as this means to use html/css only.
 But I want to use and learn javascript also.
 A lot of javascript will be used.
 #### Simple Plain Website
-We would have plain HTML, plain CSS and plain JS.
+We would have plain HTML, plain CSS and plain javascript.
 There would only be GET calls.
 We are not saving anything back.
-Though we will use third-party *non-magical* utility JS libaries.
+Though we will use third-party *non-magical* utility javascript libraries.
 #### WebApplication
 These are served by WebServer but after extra logic been executed.
-Shoping Website: which need to save your cart and payment logic, or banking website, social network sites etc. Magic happens on server side code.
-It's awesome, but complecated.
+Shopping Website: which need to save your cart and payment logic, or banking website, social network sites etc. Magic happens on server side code.
+It's awesome, but complicated.

 ## Benefits of Simple Plain Website over WebApplication
 I am not satisfy with my current knowledge in css/ html/ javascript and I am hoping to gain my knowledge back.